 4- and 5-year-olds who don’t speak Dutch can usually start a regular primary school straight away.
 They usually pick up the language quickly and are (almost) fluent before the ‘real learning' starts at age 6.

 Ask the school about possibilities for extra language lessons for non-Dutch children.

 Children aged 6 and older are usually required to follow a Dutch immersion programme first.
 This takes about one year, after which they can continue their education with children of the same age at a regular school.

 There is also an immersion program at secondary level for children aged 12-18, after which the pupils can move into a regular secondary school.
 Taking this route can be challenging, and children often ‘lose’ a year.
 In this case it is often easier for your child to go to an international secondary school instead.

-The following primary schools in Leiden have a dedicated Dutch immersion class:
+The following primary schools in the Leiden region have a dedicated Dutch immersion class: